 Title: Instrumental Music Teacher

-Joshua Becker, Instrumental Music Teacher at Independent School District 196, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in music instruction and performance.
+Andy McCullough, instrumental music teacher at the Omaha Public Schools, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in music education.

 With several years of experience to her credit, Dr. McCullough is a rising expert in the field of music arts.
 Specializing as a traveling music teacher, she previously operated as a choir, band and general music educator at Lincoln High School in Nebraska, teaching third to 12th grade students.
 In 2023, she will begin working in her new role as an instrumental music teacher at the Omaha Public Schools.
 An accomplished musician in her own right, she has published several instrumental and vocal pieces over the course of her career, with her electronic composition, “Melting Clocks,” premiering at the 14th Annual Electronic Music Midwest Conference in Chicago in 2014.
 Dr. McCullough is most notably proud to have had her solo vocal work, “The Clock Strikes One That Just Struck Two,” debut in New York City in 2015.